-Yvonne Stevens received her LL.M. in Biotechnology and Genomics from the Sandra Day O’Connor College of Law in May 2013.
+Yvonne Stevens received her LL.M. in Biotechnology and Genomics from ASU’s Sandra Day O’Connor College of Law in May 2013.
 She holds an LL.B.
-(J.D.) from Canada’s Dalhousie University Law School.
-Prior to moving to the U.S., Yvonne was an associate at Stikeman Elliott’s Vancouver, B.C. office where she practiced corporate law.
+(J.D.) from the Schulich School of Law, Dalhousie University, Halifax, Canada.
+Prior to moving to the U.S., Yvonne was an associate at Stikeman Elliott’s Vancouver, Canada office where she practiced corporate law.

-Yvonne is currently teaching Canadian Professional Responsibility, as part of the law school's North American Law Degree Program.
-As a Center for Law, Science & Innovation Research Fellow, Yvonne’s interests include genetics, biotechnology, nanotechnology, personalized medicine, intellectual property and information technology.
-Yvonne co-leads the 2014-15 Emerging Technologies student research cluster and assists the Center as its social media coordinator.
 Yvonne is fluent in French, Italian and German.
-In her spare time, she volunteers with DUET, an organization providing assistance to the elderly and Boxer Luv Rescue, focusing on fundraising and special events.
+In her spare time, she volunteers with DUET, a non-profit organization providing assistance to the elderly and Boxer Luv Rescue, a local dog rescue group.
 Yvonne is an avid long-distance runner and generally enjoys participating in a variety of sports.

 Gary E. Marchant, Yvonne A. Stevens and James M. Hennessy, Technology, Unemployment & Policy Options: Navigating the Transition to a Better World, 24 J. Evol. & Tech.
 26 (2014).